Position No. 0112

-Information regarding eligibility requirements for employment at the Gallery together with documentation outlining duties and selection criteria which detail the skills, experience and qualifications required is available here.
+Information regarding eligibility requirements for employment at the Gallery together with documentation outlining the duties, selection criteria and the skills, experience and qualifications required for this position is available here.
 The Recruitment Officer can also be contacted on (02) 6240 6447.

 Employment & conditions

 The National Gallery of Australia's terms and conditions of employment are set out in its Enterprise Agreement (pdf 4mb)

 Please complete the personal particulars form and supply it with your application.

 To be eligible for employment you must be an Australian citizen or be eligible to apply for A≠ustralian citizenship within a reasonable period of time.
 Successful applicants will be subject to a probationary period of employment.
 A security check will also apply.

 The National Gallery of Australia values Workplace Diversity.